 However, although the principles of remote kill are very simple, the reality can be more technical.
 Making remote kill 100% effective requires your company to have a policy enforcement server that's accessed each time someone tries to read data from any form of drive.

 Remote wipe and remote kill undoubtedly improve security, but also add an extra layer of complexity to your IT setup.
 For this reason, these technologies are best suited to high-security environments involving sensitive data.

-In organisations that hold banking details, medical records or other highly sensitive data, remote kill and remote wipe act as a sort of safety net.
-They're a way to rescue potentially catastrophic situations.
+In organisations that hold banking details, medical records or other highly sensitive data, remote kill and remote wipe act as a form of safety net; they're a way to rescue potentially catastrophic situations.

 They should not be used in isolation, though, and there should be many preventative measures to prevent data breaches ahead of this final line of defence.
 You can start with simple, cost-effective solutions such as proper staff training and encryption.

 - Meet the information saboteurs, aka your employees

 - Five mistakes you may be making with your IT security